 This error relates to logging into phpMyAdmin, an open source tool used for the administration of MySQL.Continue reading ““Password is Forbidden” PhpMyAdmin Login Error Solved”

-do-release-upgrade command as one of the steps to get the newer versions.
-While using that method the update Ubuntu’s core we came across a known bug that would not allow us to continue with the upgrade.
+While using this method to update Ubuntu’s core, we came across a known bug that would not allow us to continue with the upgrade.
 Instead, it would give the following error message:

 Continue reading “How to Solve the Upgrade Ubuntu Install Updates Error”